 In short, market sizing questions are an essential part of market analysis and business strategy.
 They involve determining the size of a particular market or target audience and are often used to assess the potential of a new product or service.

 In a case interview, you might have to size a market in an abbreviated task either as a standalone question or as part of a longer case.
+For instance, in many countries, Bain has one full interview dedicated to market sizing in their first round.

 Before we dive into the mechanics of market sizing, let’s first look at typical questions you might be asked.